 Rejuvenail contains the active ingredient ciclopirox.
-It is painted onto the fingernails or toenails to treat fungal nail infections.
+It is painted onto the fingernails or toenails to treat mild to moderate fungal nail infections.
 Ciclopirox belongs to a family of medicines called antifungals.
 These medicines work by killing a wide variety of fungi that cause nail infections.

-Rejuvenail is suitable for use if the fungal nail infection is located on the nail bed.
-Rejuvenail is not suitable for use in severe nail infections involving the lunula (the lunula is the crescent-shaped area at the base of the nail).
+Rejuvenail is suitable for use for mild to moderate fungal nail infection located on the nail bed.
+Rejuvenail treatment alone is not suitable for severe nail infections involving the lunula (the lunula is the crescent-shaped area at the base of the nail).
 In this case you should talk to your healthcare professional.

 If more than 50% of the nail is affected, please consult your healthcare professional.